zubaird/g5-assessment-ruby/README.md

 * The poem
 * Each verse is separated by a blank line

-## Part 1
+## Challenge

-Write code that can:
+Write library code that can:

-* Go through every file in the `data` directory (see http://www.ruby-doc.org/core-2.1.2/Dir.html#method-c-glob)
+* Go through every file in a given directory (see http://www.ruby-doc.org/core-2.1.2/Dir.html#method-c-glob)
 * Read each file
 * Parse the title, author and verses
 * Generate a hash like so: